riceissa/vim-cuaccp/README.markdown

 -   Stripping of preceding and trailing newlines.
 If text is copied in Vim using visual line mode and standard mappings (e.g. `V"+y`), a trailing newline is included in the clipboard.
-I find that I rarely want this, so this plugin strips these newlines.
-If you want to disable this, set TODO
+I find that I rarely want this, so this plugin strips these newlines, both when copying out of Vim and when pasting into Vim.
+If you want to disable this, add `let g:cuaccp_no_strip_newlines = 1` to your vimrc.

 -   Selective mappings.
 All mappings are provided using `<Plug>` mappings.
-Set `g:cuaccp_no_mappings` if you want to disable the provided mappings so you can map them on your own.
+If you want to disable the provided mappings so you can map them on your own, just add `let g:cuaccp_no_mappings = 1` to your vimrc.

 -   Pasting with linebreaks.
     This mapping is not enabled by default.